digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/ha.rst

 Total Node Count
 ~~~~~~~~~~~~~~~~
 The ``sequencer.high-availability.total-node-count`` parameter is used to divide up time among the database sequencers.
-The parameter should not be changed once a set of sequencer nodes have been deployed.
+The parameter should not be changed once a set of sequencer nodes has been deployed.
 Because each message sequenced must
 have a unique timestamp, a sequencer node will use timestamps `modulo` the ``total-node-count`` plus own index in order
 to create timestamps that do not conflict with other sequencer nodes while sequencing the messages in a parallel
 database insertion process.
 Canton uses microseconds, which yields a theoretical max throughput of 1 million messages
-per second per domain.
+per second per sync domain.
 Now, this theoretical throughput is divided equally among all sequencer nodes
 (``total-node-count``).
 Therefore, if you set ``total-node-count`` too high, then a sequencer might not be able to
 operate at the maximum theoretical throughput.
-We recommend keeping the default value of ``10``, as all above explanations
+We recommend keeping the default value of ``10``, as all the above explanations
 are only theoretical and we have not yet seen a database/hard disk that can handle the theoretical throughput.
 Also note that a message might contain multiple events, such that we are talking about high numbers here.